Concentration of Laterite Soil in India

 Laterite soil in India is mainly found capping the flat uplands, and is also spread in the western coastal region, getting incredibly heavy rain.
 Lateritic soils are also abundant in area along the edge of the plateau in the east, covering small parts of the states of Tamil Nadu and Odisha and a small portion of the Chota Nagpur Plateau in the north and Meghalaya in north-east.
 Laterite soils are habitually poor and can hold only scrub forests and pastures.
 Among the mixed types of soils, two groups are more substantial.
 They include the desert soils of western Rajasthan and mountain soils of the Himalayas.

 Laterite soil is primarily found in the tropical regions which receive heavy seasonal rainfall.
 High rainfall encourages the leaching of soil where lime and silica are leached away and a soil rich in oxides of aluminium predominate and abundance laterite is called bauxite.
 Due to the presence of iron oxides the colour of laterite soil is basically red.
 This soil is poor in lime content and hence it is acidic.
-Laterite soils are found on the high level plateau and hilly areas that receive high rainfall and are specifically well developed on the Eastern Ghats in Orissa

-state, humus is present.
+Humus is almost absent in this type of soil.
+However, in the laterite soil developed in the forested areas in the western part of Karnataka state, humus is present.
 Further, laterite soils of high level areas are very poor and least retentive of moisture and at times barren.
 But, in the low lying areas, regular addition of soils that are washed down from the adjacent higher areas affects lateritisation.
 In those areas, the lateritic soil being either mud or loam is useful and is regularly ploughed.
 For the continuous cultivation of crops, regular application of fertilizers is required.

 Although initially deficient in fertility due to leaching, this unique soil type has proven to be remarkably useful for a range of agricultural pursuits, as well as non-agricultural applications.